unifiedjs/unified-engine/readme.md

 *   [`quiet`][quiet] (`boolean`, default: `silent`)
     — Do not report successful files
 *   [`frail`][frail] (`boolean`, default: `false`)
-    — Treat warnings as errors
+    — Call back with an unsuccessful (`1`) code on warnings as well as errors

 #### `function callback(err[, code, context])`